 The word wassail has its origins in the Anglo-Saxon greeting Waes pu hael (be thou in good health) to which the correct response was Drinc hael (drink and be healthy).
 It carried into more modern times in the words of Christmas carols such as We Wish you a Merry Christmas, and Here we Come A-Wassailing, recalling the tradition of groups of carollers visiting large country houses to be greeted with refreshments and toasts of goodwill.

 “Sadly we have no way of knowing how many hosts have filled this bowl over the years nor how many pairs of lips have touched the rim,” continued Yuan-Richards.
-“No doubt it has seen many scenes of joy and carousing over the last four centuries, and its appearance on the market this time is an especially welcome reminder of shared experiences that we can hopefully return to before too long.”
+“No doubt it has seen many scenes of joy and carousing over the last four centuries, and its appearance on the market this time is an especially welcome reminder of shared experiences that we are now hopefully starting to return to.”